Six Simple Summer Side Dishes

 I love bread so much that I can’t stand to waste any.
 Use day old bread (or even burger buns!) to make this crowd-pleasing salad.
 Toast and then rub the bread with garlic before tossing with olive oil, lemon and sundried tomatoes.
 So good.

-Bread Salad is perfect for summer BBQs and picnics because it’s served at room temperature but isn’t as perishable as our more usual mayo-based sides.
-Get the recipe for Garlic Toast Salad with Sundried Tomatoes here.
+Panzanella salad is perfect for summer BBQs and picnics because it’s served at room temperature but isn’t as perishable as our more usual mayo-based sides.
+Get the panzanella salad recipe here

-This is a spectacularly tasty and unique dish.
+This is a spectacularly tasty and one of my most unique summer side dishes.
 It also combines a carb and a veg on one pan, meaning that fewer dishes are required to make the meal complete.
 Put the bowlful of roasted potatoes and asparagus next to a plateful of BBQ chicken and perhaps a salad.
 Dinner is served!
 (Note, if you’ve got the BBQ going anyhow, you can gill the lemons instead of charring them on the pan in the oven.
 Just pop them cut side down right on the grill.
 Leave them there until browned.).
 Get the recipe for Roasted Asparagus and Potatoes with Mint and Charred Lemon here.

 Wow!
 Am I ever hungry now.
 I think I’m going to sneak into the kitchen for some of those Canada Day leftovers.
 I hope your summer is starting out brilliantly and, if you’re American, that you have a wonderful 4th of July!